CIVICS CH-5(PRESSURE GROUPS AND MOVEMENTS)

 common objective.

-Q5.
-Differences between the following organizations.
+between the following organizations.

 Loose organization and mass not so loose.